PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 On August 31st, nude photographs of over 100 female celebrities were posted to 4chan’s /b/ (random) board, including pictures of Jennifer Lawrence, Mary Elizabeth Winstead, Kate Upton, Kirsten Dunst, Rihanna, Hillary Duff, Kaley Cuoco, Kim Kardashian, Selena Gomez, Vanessa Hudgens, Kate Bosworth and Victoria Justice.

-That day, the subreddit /r/thefappening was creator by Redditor johnsmcjohn for submissions of leaked celebrity nude photos, which gathered upwards of 50,900 subscribers in the first 10 hours, becoming that day’s fastest growing subreddit according to the Reddit analytics site Reddit Metrics.
+That day, the subreddit /r/thefappening was creator by Redditor johnsmcjohn for submissions of leaked celebrity nude photos, which gathered upwards of 50,900 subscribers in the first ten hours, becoming that day’s fastest growing subreddit according to the Reddit analytics site Reddit Metrics.

-Also on August 31st, 4chan users launched the hoax hashtag @LeakForJLaw, to encourage female Twitter users to post topless photographs of themselves in solidarity with Jennifer Lawrence under the banner of social justice.
+Also on August 31st, 4chan users launched the hoax hashtag #LeakForJLaw to encourage female Twitter users to post topless photographs of themselves in solidarity with Jennifer Lawrence under the banner of social justice.

-That evening, Twitter user @Boogie2988 posted a topless photograph of himself accompanied by the hashtag, garnering upwards of 1,700 retweets in 15 hours.
+That same evening, Twitter user @Boogie2988 posted a topless photograph of himself accompanied by the hashtag, garnering upwards of 1,700 retweets in 15 hours.

 #IfMyPhoneGotHacked is a Twitter hashtag where people made light of the situation surrounding the Fappening by sharing embaressing, often photoshopped, pictures present on their mobile devices that would be released to the public in the theoretical scenario should their phone or iCloud got hacked similarly to the victims of The Fappening.
 Various websites and news outlets documented the hashtag on the first days of September, such as NBC News, the Dailymail, the Huffington Post and the Daily Dot.

-The same day, Mary E. Winstead posted two tweets shaming the person responsible for the hack and those who were viewing them.
+That same day, Mary E. Winstead posted two tweets shaming the person responsible for the hack and those who were viewing them.